roosterMAP/notes/blackhole.md

 H = \frac{1}{2}g^{ij} g_{ik}\dot{x}^k g_{jl}\dot{x}^l = \frac{1}{2}g_{kl} \dot{x}^k \dot{x}^l = -\frac{1}{2} \mu^2
 $$

 When defining our initial conditions we calculate our canonical momenta.
-But some of these momenta are conserved quantities that arrise from various symmetries in the system since they correspond to constants in the covector field.
-If we assume that the black hole is eternal and does not change size and splins at a constant rate, we can assume a conservation of energy symmetry and a conservation of angular momentum symmetry.
+But some of these momenta are conserved quantities that arise from various symmetries in the system since they correspond to constants in the covector field.
+If we assume that the black hole is eternal and does not change size and spins at a constant rate, we can assume a conservation of energy symmetry and a conservation of angular momentum symmetry.

 Thus we define out first two constants of motion: